Gurobi/gurobipy-pandas/docs/source/examples/workforce.md

 shift_requirements
 ```

+## Model Formulation

-Our goal is to fill all available shifts with the required number of workers, while maximising the total preference values of assignments.
-To do this, we'll create a binary variable for each worker (1 = shift assigned) and use preferences as the objective.
+Our goal is to fill all available shifts with the required number of workers, while maximising the sum of preference values over all assignments.
+To do this, will create a binary variable for each valid worker-shift pairing (1 = shift assigned) and use preference values as linear coefficients in the objective.

-Semantics: worker and shift are index sets in the model, we should put these in the index of the dataframe.

-Note: binary vars can be relaxed without issue in this model, but we should keep them binary so that the modelling is clear to newbies.

-Note: in the gurobipy-pandas API, we only use Model() and Env() calls from gurobipy
+There are three pandas indices involved in creating this model: workers, shifts, and preference pairings.
+While variables are added for the preference pairings, we will see that the worker and shift indexes emerge when aggregating.

 ```{code-cell}
 m = gp.Model()